-Now, if you and your partner are getting divorced or being separated, you probably can go on and live your own lives freely, but if you have had a child together, separation, in this case, will not translate to a situation where you never have to see each other again.
+Now, if you and your partner are getting divorced in Colorado Springs or being separated, you probably can go on and live your own lives freely, but if you have had a child together, separation, in this case, will not translate to a situation where you never have to see each other again.
 Several things get involved when there are kids because both the parents share this responsibility.
 In Colorado, you can certainly not get away with it until all the children (if more than one) turn 19.
 While there are exceptions to this as well, which we shall discuss moving on, you can keep this age in mind when filing for a divorce.

 While the first thing that may come to your mind as a loving parent could be the child’s custody, child support is something that goes hand in hand and is equally crucial for you to understand.
 Child support is usually referred to as a payment plan which is used for the expenses of the child and is often paid by the non-custodial parent.
 If the custody is shared, the amount can differ depending on how much time the child will spend with each parent, as well as other factors involved.